tcsung/PowerShell-Auto-Outlook-Signature/README.md

 ## Sample template

-Please also check the sample signature template for information.
+Please also check the sample signature template I was uploaded.